arjunksofficial/tyk-task/Readme.md

   password: ""
 ```

+You can modify the `routes` section to add or change the services you want to proxy.
+The `host` should point to the service URL that the gateway will forward requests to.

 3. To start gateway, redis and sample server with /api/v1/orders and /api/v1/users endpoints, run the following commands:

 ```